TYPO3-Initiatives/content-block-registration-api/Documentation/Introduction/RegistrationProcesses/Index.rst

    `validation of the editing interface <https://github.com/TYPO3-Initiatives/content-block-registration-api/issues/8>`_.
    Basically a YAML schema validation (based on JSON schema) is needed here.
 Exchange with the Form Framework team is targeted.

+If a content block is invalid, it won’t be available in the TYPO3 backend for editors.
+An error message is available in the “Check for broken content blocks” tool in the maintenance area.
+Additional information to composer could be added via a composer plugin to validate the definition during installation.

 Mapping to the database
 ~~~~~~~~~~~~~~~~~~~~~~~